wireapp/wire-server/charts/smallstep-accomp/README.md

-This Helm chart installs a reverse proxy that proxies the Certificate Revocation List (CRL) of smallstep servers from federating domains and the own domain.
-It is required to be installed alongside the smallstep helm chart.
+This Helm chart installs a reverse proxy that proxies the Certificate Revocation List (CRL) Distribution Point of the Smallstep servers CRL Certificate Authority (CA) from federating domains and the own domain.
+It is required to be installed alongside the Smallstep helm chart.

 The Helm chart deploys a nginx server that reverse-proxies `https://<other_acme_domain>/proxyCrl/<other_acme_domain>` to `http://{other_acme_domain}/crl` (note: http, not https) as well as an ingress for the `/proxyCtrl` endpoint.
 For example if `upstreams.proxiedHosts` is set to `[acme.alpha.example.com, acme.beta.example.com]` and the host for the smallstep server on the own domain is `acme.alpha.example.com` this helm chart will forward requests